teilo-NativeApp/teilo-presentation/voiceText.md

-We learned a lot about team communication, discovered tech related content but last but not least we didn't forget to have fun. ↓↓↓
+We learned a lot about team communication, discovered tech related content but last but not least we didn't forget to have fun. ↓↓↓ GIF
 →→→

-What we plan to do further in the future :

-implementing the pushing notifications feature and android styling.

-We would researching first & then break down the task building the functionality step by step.

-But now let‘s hand over to Tim, having a look to what we did during pre-production.
+But now let‘s hand over to Tim, having a look to what we did during the preparation

 Yo, Tim.